"Why did I frame cut instead of thumbnailing? Because I couldn't upload it for thumbnailing because it was

 What's more, there are technical issues as well; many browsers have trouble loading large numbers of images at once (or one extremely large image).
 Many readers aren't willing to wait several minutes to read a single comic strip, regardless of its quality.
 This also cuts off some of the accessibility of the comic, since bandwidth access in places like libraries and Internet cafes is usually limited.
 Using hyperlinks to simulate a non-linear or branching story adds page loading to the technical problems.

 The third aspect, unlimited extension, has had a major impact on the genre, but not in the expected way

-Few series have (intentionally) applied the infinite canvas principles, and fewer still do so successfully; most of the comics which managed it either were one-shot strips, or were bonus material added to an otherwise conventional series.
+Few series in the West have (intentionally) applied the infinite canvas principles; most of the comics which managed it either were one-shot strips, or were bonus material added to an otherwise conventional series.
 However, finite-yet-larger-than-usual canvas has often been useful in comics that stretch beyond a traditional page's length.
 And it's all better than the space in the weekday newspapers

 The idea was introduced in Scott McCloud

 influential book about the comics medium (in comics medium) Reinventing Comics